 If the device is protected with a WOL setting, Cypress cannot perform failure analysis and, therefore, cannot accept RMAs from customers.
-The WOL can be read out via Serial Wire Debug (SWD) port to electrically identify protected parts.
+The WOL can be read out through the SWD port to electrically identify protected parts.
 The user can write the key in WOL to lock out external access only if no flash protection is set.
 For more information on how to take full advantage of the security features in PSoC see the PSoC 3 TRM.